 By selecting a wireless gate intercom, you’ll drastically reduce installation costs.
 Plus, you’ll avoid the headache of installing devices in every home in the community.

-Keep in mind that although we recommend systems without wiring between the gate and each unit, it’s best to choose a system that has a wired internet connection.
+Keep in mind that although we recommend systems without wiring between the gate and each unit, you should choose a system with a wired internet connection.
 An intercom with a wireless internet connection may tempt you, but systems that rely on WiFi or cellular technologies (4G or 5G) are less reliable and more prone to outages.

 2. Gate intercoms with a camera